maoui810/LISPProjectBasic/README.md

 ![example1](images/1.png)

 ### Example 2
-#### Or see if two countries have the same country as their neighbor
+#### checks if two countries have the same country as their neighbor
 ![example1](images/2.png)

 ### Example 3